Had I Known

 While medical folks take comfort in telling men like me that prostate cancer is a disease that most men live with and die from something else, if you have been diagnosed with prostate cancer, it can be a scary state of affairs.

 Once diagnosed, you may ask yourself, "How did it happen, and why me?"
-And while no one is quite sure what always causes prostate cancer, some research has suggested that certain environmental chemicals or diet can be contributing factors.3,4,5 Then again, some men may have a genetic susceptibility due to family background.
+And while no one is quite sure what always causes prostate cancer, some research has suggested that diet can be a contributing factor.3 Then again, some men may have a genetic susceptibility due to family background.

 Assessing the risk of prostate cancer